The Teams

 PUNCH Role

-Co-Director for Diversity.
-Advises the PUNCH outreach team on informal science education, the building of outreach bridges between science and art, and cultural inclusion.
+Advises the PUNCH Outreach team on informal science education and the building of outreach bridges among science, art and culture.

 Experience Relevant to PUNCH

-• Extensive experience with exhibition and program development for multicultural communities
+- Extensive experience with exhibition and program development

 Supporting Experience

-His interdisciplinary background has allowed him to succeed in industry and academia.
-He has worked on an eclectic set of projects for cultural institutions—including project management, curatorial and strategic planning efforts—and taught graduate and undergraduate courses on subjects as diverse as astronomy, physics, graphic design, science fiction literature and cinema, and interactive media at institutions such as the University of Florida, the University of Miami, and the University of Colorado Boulder.
+He has worked on project management, curatorial and strategic planning efforts, and taught graduate and undergraduate courses on subjects as diverse as astronomy, physics, graphic design, science fiction literature and cinema, and interactive media at institutions such as the University of Florida, the University of Miami, and the University of Colorado Boulder.

 As an educator, he is interested in informal science education, and the way science is taught in school settings; and, among other things, he looks at computer simulations as a way to engage, excite, and generate interest in science.
-Currently, he is co-PI of WHIMC, an NSF-funded project that leverages Minecraft as an informal learning environment for young learners to interactively explore the scientific consequences of alternative versions of Earth via “what if?” questions, such as “What if the Earth had no moon?” or “What if the Earth were twice its current size?”
+Currently, he is co-PI of WHIMC, an NSF-funded project that leverages Minecraft as an informal learning environment for young learners.

 Selected Publications/Presentations Relevant to PUNCH